 - Bleeds (edge printing)

 - Margin & alignment

 Business cards began as visiting or calling cards in the 17th century, used to announce their owner.
 By the 18th century, the most popular printing method used to produce business cards was engraving, in which a copper plate with the design hand-etched in reverse was used to both apply ink and actually raise the printed area.

 While engraved printing still exists, it has mostly been replaced by thermography, which is a process that uses a powder sprayed onto the printed sheet while the ink is still wet, where it adheres and is raised by the application of heat.
 This is the process we use.
 (Flat printing is also available.)

 We also offer full-color digital printing on some items.
 This process uses four colors of extremely fine particles of toner that are fused onto the paper with heat.
 An advantage of this style of printing is that the set-up is simpler, allowing smaller quantities to be cost-effective.
 Full-color printing is not available raised.

-We encourage you to request samples to see the quality of our printing and papers, flat and raised.
 Here are a few things to keep in mind about raised ink.
 The photos below are at approximately 500% magnification.

 Raised ink is glossy.